S1c William Bennett Wells

 William and Raymond Wells were honored at a memorial service at Centenary Methodist Church in Fort Scott, Kansas in February 1942.

-Sources: The Fort Scott (Kansas) Herald; The Southwest Mail and The Weekly Post of Nevada, Missouri; the Joplin (Missouri) Globe; The Chillicothe (Missouri) Constitution-Tribune; the St. Louis (Missouri) Post-Dispatch; the Jefferson City (Missouri) Post-Tribune; application for military interment; grave markers; Census; Navy muster rolls; Nevada High yearbook.
+Sources: The Fort Scott (Kansas) Herald; The Southwest Mail and The Weekly Post of Nevada, Missouri; the Joplin (Missouri) Globe; The Chillicothe (Missouri) Constitution-Tribune; the St. Louis (Missouri) Post-Dispatch; the Jefferson City (Missouri) Post-Tribune; application for military interment; grave markers; Census; Navy enlistment records and muster rolls; Nevada High yearbook.
 Thanks to a great niece, Kristin Wells, for the photographs, which show Raymond on the left and William on the right.
 This profile was researched and written on behalf of the U.S.S.
 Arizona Mall Memorial at the University of Arizona.